Arg0naut18/Vivid/plan.md

             *   **Draggable**: Windows can be dragged around the screen (drag logic excludes resize handle).
             *   **Minimizable**: Windows have a header (visible on hover) with a "Minimize" button.
 Minimizing shrinks the window to a small icon; clicking it restores the view.
             *   **Auto-Reset**: Windows reset to default state/position when session ends.
+    *   **Fullscreen Experience**:
+        *   **Smart Controls**: In fullscreen mode, the controls bar slides down and disappears to provide an unobstructed view.
+        *   **Bottom-Hover Trigger**: Controls reappear automatically when the mouse is hovered at the bottom of the screen (bottom 128px), using an invisible hover sensor.

 ## 3. Data Flow